Fluentide

 How we ranked these Chinese podcasts

 We picked, listened to, and ranked each podcast against four criteria — the same lens a Mandarin teacher would apply when recommending listening homework.
-Sponsorship status and release calendar were ignored.
+We make Fluentide.
+It is on this list because it is the only feed that stays inside one HSK band, with a transcript you can hide, at every level from HSK 1 through HSK 5-6.
+Sponsorship and release calendars were ignored for everyone else.

 Audio quality